Best 40 UX/UI Books Free & Paid Versions

 2. Designing Mobile Interfaces: Patterns For Interaction Design.
 O’Reilly.

-Available as a printed book or a free e-book, this amazing UX and UI book with a colorful parrot on the cover will be a lifeboat in an ocean of any touchscreen devices.
-This is one of the essential interface books, that can transform your way of thinking and building screens for tactile interactions.
+Available as a printed book or a free e-book, this amazing UI UX design book with a colorful parrot on the cover will be a lifeboat in an ocean of any touchscreen devices.
+This is one of the essential UI books that can transform your way of thinking and building screens for tactile interactions.
 It is divided into sections and subchapters, which allows you to quickly find what you need for your project.

-This is a very soft introduction to the subject, the most useful from among of books on web design.
+This is a very soft introduction to the subject, the most useful of design books.
 The author explains basic things like typography, typefaces, classifications, typographic hierarchy.
 The book is especially helpful for code monkeys or buddies who want to deepen their understanding of design.

 4. UX Storytellers.
 Connecting the Dots.
 Edited by: Jan Jursa, Stephen Köver, and Jutta Grünewald.

-If you want to become a professional in the world of designing interfaces, this book will help you to get acquainted with the most common page marking technology, the essence of wireframes and the tools for wireframing.
+If you want to become a professional in the world of designing interfaces, this is definitely one of the best UI design books.
+It will help you to get acquainted with the most common page marking technology, the essence of wireframes and the tools for wireframing.

 6. Pixel Perfect Precision Handbook by ustwo.

 This is a bunch of examples from ‘to do’/’not to do’ lists.
-Indeed, the authors of this nice-looking manual did a great job.
+Indeed, the authors of this nice-looking UI design book did a great job.
 The book gives a clear understanding of designing principles and allows any beginner to see what a good design is.
 You will enjoy screenshots and descriptions.

 7. How to Launch Your UX Career And Get Paid.
 Guiseppe Getto, Jerry Cao by UXPin.